cncf/tag-contributor-strategy/governance/reviews/template.md

 Satisfactory: project has appropriate governance for its maturity level and is following that governance Mostly Satisfactory: project has mostly appropriate governance, but needs to fix one or two things Needs Work: project's governance is lacking and inadequate for its current level of maturity, and needs substantial work to overcome that
-In Crisis: project appears to be having a meltdown and needs CNCF intervention to survive
+In Crisis: project appears to have several outstanding, critical issues that require attention, clarity, and/or direct guidance from CNCF in order to return to a state of good health and standing.
 --->

 Status: Exemplary|Satisfactory|Mostly Satisfactory|Needs Work|In Crisis